Taranvirs88/Web452_AssignmentsWinter23/README.txt

 0610EST

 *****************************
-product was assigned for Assignment on 2 Feb,2023
+I Used Eastern Time in Readme file for my Assignment product was assigned for Assignment on 2 Feb,2023
 Then i Researched realted  properties of my product.These are:
 1.RulerTypes